 While many healthcare concerns can be appropriately addressed with a virtual visit alone, some things, like broken bones or burns, require an in-office visit at an in-person clinic.
 When in doubt, you can call your local urgent care clinic to ask about what they can manage.

 Navigating the current healthcare system can be difficult, especially if uninsured.
-However, affordable options are available and becoming more common.
+However, affordable health insurance options are available and becoming more common.
 While an ER visit for something minor like a urinary tract infection can cost $1,000 or more, you can get the same treatment with less wait time for a few hundred dollars or less by visiting an Urgent Care clinic in your area.

 When you don’t have health insurance, a minor health concern like an upper respiratory infection can potentially be very costly.
 Fortunately, Urgent Care clinics are now widely available and provide quality healthcare at a lower cost, even if you are uninsured.
 You no longer have to delay getting the care you need due to the high price of an emergency room visit.